AnggaR96s/Reforestation/README.md

-## Why doesn't the Chimney-Sweep call out sick from work?
-Because he's used to working with a flue.
+## Why do you never see elephants hiding in trees?
+Because they're so good at it.